EOS-Mainnet/governance/eosio.system/eosio.system-buyram-rc.md

-# Action - `{{ buyram }}`

-### Description

-This action will attempt to reserve about {{quant}} worth of RAM on behalf of {{receiver}}.

-{{buyer}} authorizes this contract to transfer {{quant}} to buy RAM based upon the current price as determined by the market maker algorithm.

-{{buyer}} accepts that a 0.5% fee will be charged on the amount spent and that the actual RAM received may be slightly less than expected due to the approximations necessary to enable this service.
-{{buyer}} accepts that a 0.5% fee will be charged if and when they sell the RAM received.
+---
+title: Buy RAM
+summary: Account {{ payer }} will purchase RAM for account {{ receiver }} using {{ quant }} EOS as payment.
+icon: NEED TO ADD
+---

+This action will purchase RAM for account {{ receiver }} by using {{ quant }} EOS from account {{ payer }}.

+The purchase amount of {{ quant }} EOS will have 0.5% removed as a fee, to be sent to the account `eosio.ramfee`.

+The remaining portion of the purchase amount will be sent to the account `eosio.ram`.

+Only the account {{ receiver }} will be able to authorize a sale of this RAM in the future, and that it is completely non-transferable.

+The price of RAM is determined by the RAM market, and I, {{ payer }}, acknowledge that this price can fluctuate between time of purchase and time of sale.

+{{ payer }} accepts that the quantity of RAM available in the network can be modified by the network's Block Producers.

+{{ receiver }} will be unable to sell any utilized RAM until any information stored in that RAM has been freed.
+Ths process of freeing RAM will be subject to the terms of the other smart contracts with which {{ receiver }} will interact.

-{{buyer}} accepts that rounding errors resulting from limits of computational precision may result in less RAM being allocated.
+{{ receiver }} accepts that rounding errors resulting from limits of computational precision may result in less RAM being allocated.
-{{buyer}} acknowledges that the supply of RAM may be increased at any time up to the limits of off-the-shelf computer equipment and that this may result in RAM selling for less than purchase price.
-{{buyer}} acknowledges that the price of RAM may increase or decrease over time according to supply and demand.
-{{buyer}} acknowledges that RAM is non-transferrable.
-{{buyer}} acknowledges RAM currently in use by their account cannot be sold until it is freed and that freeing RAM may be subject to terms of other contracts.